caro46/SD_efficiency/Xlaevis_KO.md

 # Intro
-With BJE we are going to analyze the RNAseq data obtained from KO individuals of the genes on W of *X. laevis*
+With BJE we are going to analyze the RNAseq data obtained from KO individuals of the genes on W of *X. laevis*.
+Custom scripts to process and analyze data are in the `scripts` subfolder.

 # Preliminary